 Setting a career path for your staff can benefit you, your staff, and your optical practice.
-Creating a career path for your employees is a great way to reduce employee turnover rates and develop the talent you need to take your practice to the next level.
+By starting a career path for your employees it's a great way to reduce employee turnover rates and develop the talent you need to take your practice to the next level.
 More importantly, it will give your optometric practice a positive image in the community.

 This post explores some ways you can establish career development opportunities for your staff.

 Before you begin asking your optometric staff about their career ambitions, you should first prepare for the future and identify where you want your practice to be in the next couple of years and know how you will get there.
 Once you have these actions and goals established, you can begin asking your staff members where they want to take their careers.

 As your staff beings to communicate with you about where they want to take their careers, listen carefully and try to find ways that you can combine their professional ambitions with your optical practice goals.
 For example, if your practice goal is to increase your patient count by eight to ten percent and a staff member is interested in marketing or event planning, then map your practice goal to that individual.

 Now that you know how your staffs' career ambitions align with your business goals, you and the staff members can start to develop an action plan that will help them learn the tools, techniques, and best practices associated with their dream job.
 Some learning resources you can use include:

 If this career exploration is completely new to your staff member, they may not know what questions to ask.
 While it’s important to let the staff try things on their own for a bit, regularly ask them for a status update and if anything is getting in their way of success.
 Most importantly, check-in with them to see if they are still interested in that career path and if they need any help.